jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Open area.
 Water is near.
 Grass is near.
 Tall trees here.
 Good.
 I honk.
 My mate honks.
 We go down.

 Flock goes down.
 Mate goes down.
+We land on grass.
 We honk.
 We bow.
 Necks touch.
 We are mates.

-We must find.
 Where to nest.
 We must find safe nest.
-Land.
-Look, look.
+Fly and look.
+Look.
 Cavity is deep.
 No predators reach.
 Something in tree.
 Slow lizard.
 It is safe animal.

 Get twig.
 Get grass.
 Put here.
 Put there.
 Get feather.
 Get twig.
-Put there...
+Put here...
 Wind.
 Wind rips away grass.
-Wind tips down feather.
-Guard.
-My mate looks.
+Wind rips away nest.
+Guard from wind.
 My mate guards.
 Get twig.
 Get twig.
 Get feather.
 Put here.
-Put there.
+Put hhere.
+Wind is gone.

+Nest is ready.

 I lay eggs.
 8 eggs.
 I see them.
 Our eggs.
 My mate brings food.
 Flies are here.
 Bite at flies.
 I sit.
 Warmth.
 I sit.
 He hunts.
 He sits.
 I hunt.
 Rain.
 We sit.
-Sun.
+Sunlight is hot.
 We sit.
 Must turn eggs.
 We wait.

 Cold comes.
 Puff up.
 Warm comes.
 Puff down.

 Crack.
 Crack.
 Crack.
 Chicks hatch.
 We see.
 We smell.
 Our kids.
 Wet.
 Small.
 Eyes open.
 They see us.
 8 kids.
 Our kids.

 Day one.
 Chicks dry.
 Soft down.
 Yellow and brown.
 They peep.
 Kids here.
 I fly, bring food.
 They eat.
 I stay.
 He flies.
 Brings food.
+They eat.

 Night.
 We sit.
 Quiet.